eflautt/ga-data-science/lessons/lesson-7/readme.md

 #### What's Regularization?
 And why do we use it?

 _Regularization_ is an additive approach to protect models against _overfitting_, or being potentially biased and overconfident.
-In regressions, regularization becomes an additional weight to coefficients, which is either added (L1) or squared then added (L2).
-These are also known as Lasso and Ridge Regressions, which we toyed with as practice during our last class.
+In regressions, regularization becomes an additional weight to coefficients, which is either added (L1) or squared and then added (L2).
+These are also known as Lasso and Ridge Regressions, which we experimented with during our last class.
 As good practice, we should use Lasso (L1) when we have a higher number of features (k) than we have observations (n), and use Ridge (L2) in about all other cases.

 #### Wait a sec, what's overfitting?